hexydec/htmldoc/docs/api/find.md

 ```
 ## Returns

-An HTMLDoc object containing the matched nodes, or an empty HTMLDoc collection if no matches were found.
+An HTMLdoc object containing the matched nodes, or an empty HTMLdoc collection if no matches were found.